richmondstacey/goflow2/README.md

 The `transport` provides different way of processing the protobuf.
 Either sending it via Kafka or send it to a file (or stdout).

-GoFlow2 is a wrapper of all the functions and chains thems.
+GoFlow2 is a wrapper of all the functions and chains them.

 You can build your own collector using this base and replace parts:
 * Use different transport (e.g: RabbitMQ instead of Kafka)